Pomax/custom-graphics-element/README.md

 <graphics-element title="A simple example graphic?" width="275" height="275" src="example.js" data-type="cubic"></graphics-element>

-What if you could just put graphcics on your web page, or in your web app, by just writing graphics JavaScript code and then using a &lt;graphics-element src="..."&gt; the same way you'd put regular JavaScript on a page using a &lt;script&gt; tag?
+What if you could just put graphics on your web page, or in your web app, by just writing graphics JavaScript code and then using a &lt;graphics-element src="..."&gt; the same way you'd put regular JavaScript on a page using a &lt;script&gt; tag?
 As it turns out, that's not a "what if", it's something that the modern web supports, so if that's something you want, or need: maybe the &lt;graphics-element&gt; is for you!

 The <a href="https://pomax.github.io/custom-graphics-element/">live site</a> shows off a bunch of things you might want to use this for, if you need inspiration, but keep reading if you want to to know how to use this element yourself, and what API it supports.